vivavv/vivavv/README.md

 - 🚀 I’m currently learning more about design and animations
 - 🔎 I want to learn more about Python and Back-end development
 - ⭐️ I really love colors!
 - 🎶 I'm a music enthusiast!
-Love to listen and discover new music :)
+Love to listen to and discover new music :)
 - 💬 You can ask me about anything

 <br />